polyaxon/polyaxon/docs/integrations/memorystore-redis-on-gcp.md

 This integration is about using [Cloud MemoryStore for Redis](https://cloud.google.com/memorystore/docs/redis/) for Polyaxon.

-> You can use this integration can used with all Polyaxon deployment types
+> This integration can used with all Polyaxon deployment types

 ## Pre-requisites